-Will this undocumented mom be there when her kids get home today?
+This undocumented mom won't be there when her kids get home

 The support hasn't wavered.

-Today, at her 9:30 a.m. appointment at the ICE office in Denver, Vizguerra can count on backing from the National Domestic Workers Alliance, members of the First Unitarian Church in Denver and Democratic Rep. Jared Polis, who introduced a bill in Congress on January 30 asking for Vizguerra to be given an immigration visa or to be granted the opportunity to apply for permanent residence.
+Leading up to her check-in Wednesday morning at the ICE office in Denver, Vizguerra had the backing of the National Domestic Workers Alliance, members of the First Unitarian Church in Denver and Democratic Rep. Jared Polis, who introduced a bill in Congress on Jan.
+30 asking for Vizguerra to be given an immigration visa or to be granted the opportunity to apply for permanent residence.

 "Jeanette Vizguerra's case is a perfect illustration of the broken system of immigration enforcement in this country," Polis told The Colorado Independent.
 "Countless stories like Jeanette's run contrary to our values as a nation and are one of the many reasons that we must reform our immigration system now."

-But all the support may be for naught.
-Vizguerra points to the case of Garcia de Rayos, the Arizona mom.
+But still, Vizguerra worried because of what happened to Garcia de Rayos, the Arizona mom.

 Two women, similar circumstances